nikhita/nikhita.github.io/_posts/2017-05-29-google-summer-of-code-kubernetes-week2-3-community-bonding.md

 ## Conclusion

 I am really enjoying working with the Kubernetes community.
 Everyone is very friendly and I look forward to Mondays now (yes, you read that right!).
+In other news, I got a scholarship from WomenWhoGo and GoBridge to attend GopherCon at Denver.
+Looking forward to meeting people I have been interacting with online and making new friends! :)

 PS: Had some Twitter fun this week -